-Available on the Red City Tour and Blue Mini Peninsula Tour, The Clock Tower on the V&A Waterfront is a great historical landmark.
+Available only on the Red City Tour, The Clock Tower on the V&A Waterfront is a great historical landmark.
 The V&A Waterfront lies between Robben Island and Table Mountain in the heart of Cape Town's working harbour, all of which can be easily found on our Cape Town maps.
 Originally upgraded when a greater public access was needed in the harbour back in the 1970’s.

 Today the V&A Waterfront has become South Africa's most visited destination and a hot-spot for Cape Town sightseeing, while boasting exciting shopping and entertainment venues.
 At the same time the venue caters for the business world by offering office locations, world-class hotels and luxury apartments allowing everyone the chance to live, work, shop and play at the V&A Waterfront.